-- 17. This report has been produced in response to resolution GOV/2022/17, in which the Board of Governors requested the Director General and the Secretariat to "continue to closely monitor the situation [in Ukraine], with a special focus on the safety and security of Ukraine's nuclear facilities and report to the Board on these elements, as required"; to resolution GOV/2022/58, in which the Board of Governors requested the Director General to "continue to closely monitor the situation and report formally to the Board on these matters as long as required"; to resolution GOV/2022/71, in which the Board of Governors requested the Director General to "continue to closely monitor the situation [in Ukraine] and regularly report formally to the Board on these matters as long as required"; and to resolution GOV/2024/18, in which the Board of Governors requested the Director General to "continue to report comprehensively on the observance of the five concrete principles to help ensure nuclear safety and security at ZNPP as well as the Director General's 'seven indispensable pillars for ensuring nuclear safety and security'; and that he continue to closely monitor the situation and continue to report formally to the Board on these matters for as long as required." - 18.
-This report provides a summary of the situation in Ukraine regarding nuclear safety, security and safeguards from 25 May to 30 August 2024.
+17. This report has been produced in response to resolution GOV/2022/1712, in which the Board of Governors requested the Director General and the Secretariat to "continue to closely monitor the situation [in Ukraine], with a special focus on the safety and security of Ukraine's nuclear facilities and report to the Board on these elements, as required"; to resolution GOV/2022/5813, in which the Board of Governors requested the Director General to "continue to closely monitor the situation and report formally to the Board on these matters as long as required"; to resolution GOV/2022/7114, in which the Board of Governors requested the Director General to "continue to closely monitor the situation [in Ukraine] and regularly report formally to the Board on these matters as long as required"; and to resolution GOV/2024/1815, in which the Board of Governors requested the Director General to "continue to closely monitor the situation [in Ukraine] and regularly report formally to the Board of Governors requested the Director General to "continue to closely monitor the situation [in Ukraine] and regularly report formally to the Board of Governors requested the Director General to "continue to closely monitor the situation [in Ukraine] and regularly report formally to the Board of Governors requested the Director General to "continue to report comprehensively on the observance of the five concrete principles to help ensure nuclear safety and security at ZNPP as well as the Director General's 'seven indispensable pillars for ensuring nuclear safety and security'; and that he continue to closely monitor the situation and continue to report formally to the Board on these matters for as long as required."

+18. This report provides a summary of the situation in Ukraine regarding nuclear safety, security and safeguards from 25 May to 30 August 2024.
 It also covers progress made by the Agency in providing technical support and assistance in nuclear safety and security to Ukraine.
 Finally, this report summarizes relevant aspects of the implementation under the current circumstances of safeguards in Ukraine under the Agreement Between Ukraine and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons and the Protocol Additional thereto.